Do you know what this is?

 In Marvel’s case, the story was the product and then additional merchandise came along the way.
 And, their target audience gobbled it all up.
 Even today, the story should come long before the product.

-By far, the easiest way to tell great stories, around which you can build great products, is with blogs.
+By far, the easiest way to tell great stories, around which you can build great products, is with blog posts.

 All you have to do is release a strip a day.

-Remember, the content has to be valuable and relevant to the target customer group.
+Remember, the content has to be valuable and relevant to your target audience.

-That’s why brands, like Excedrin, celebrate major successes, by developing a content strategy for their headache pills.
+That’s why brands, like Excedrin, celebrate major successes, by developing a content marketing strategy for their headache pills.

 On their migraine blog, Excedrin provides helpful advice for all migraine sufferers, free software to help track the source of the problem and coupons for loyal customers and readers.

-But, this kind of marketing isn’t just for big brands.
+But, this kind of marketing strategy isn’t just for big brands.
 Single individuals can create huge audiences this way.

 James Altucher is a great example.
-After blogging for 5 years and telling stories every week, his blog posts now routinely get thousands of shares.
+After blogging for 5 years and telling stories every week, his blog posts now routinely get thousands of social media shares.

 Over time, he’s built a huge following and all it takes now to sell his books or info products is an email to his 200,000 person email list.

 Since running a blog costs next to nothing, it’s a great way to test if your stories are good already or if they need work and you can always use it as a channel to provide helpful advice to the audience in your niche.

 What’s more, you can do this before ever selling anything, building a loyal relationship with your audience, long before you have customers.